katahiromz/RisohEditor/README.md

 The portable version doesn't use registry but an ini file.

 ### Question 6.
-Are the 64-bit files supported?

-Yes on 64-bit Windows.
-However WoW64 emulation layer prevents it loading from `"C:\Program Files"` or `"C:\Windows\system32"`.
-You have to copy the 64-bit file into another place before loading.
+Does it support 64-bit?

+Yes, it does.

 ## Contact Us